sharkgurl/sharkgurl/README.md

 - 👋 Hi, I’m @sharkgurl
 - I love Machine Learning, Python, Data Analytics, Data Visualization, and Sharks!
 - I have a multidisciplinary background and proven track record in Data Analytics, Modeling, and Project Management.
-- I have the IBM Data Science Professional Certificate and a Green Belt Six Sigma Methodology Certification.
 - I am Microsoft AI900 Certified.
+- I also have the IBM Data Science Professional Certificate, the Airflow Fundamentals Certification, and the Green Belt Six Sigma Methodology Certification.
 - I am decisive, detail & action oriented with effective written and verbal communication skills.

 <!---